JingyiChris/exSEEK/README.md

 ---

 ### 3. Peak (domains) Calling
 exSEEK provides peak calling methods for identifying conserved fragments (domains) of long exRNAs.
-These domains can be used to conduct differntail expression analysis and combined into the following expression matrix and serve as potential biomarker candidates.
+These domains can be used to conduct differential expression analysis and combined into the following expression matrix and serve as potential biomarker candidates.

 ```bash
 exseek.py call_domains -d example